 The tongue should go behind the front teeth, but it should barely touch the “bumpy part” of the mouth right behind your teeth, also called the alveolar ridge.
 When the tongue is in the correct position and you begin to push air gently out, the air should flow smoothly right over the tongue and out the front of your mouth.

-A dentalized lisp is very similar to the interdental lisp.
+A dentalized lisp is similar to the interdental lisp.
 While the tongue doesn’t completely protrude between the front teeth, it does push against the back of the front teeth, directing airflow forward.
-It can frequently cause a muffled sound when speaking.
+This can frequently cause a muffled sound when speaking.

 To help correct a dentalized lisp, focus on making the tongue only lightly touch behind the front teeth, instead of pushing hard against them.

 A lateral lisp makes a very distinguishable sound once you know what to listen for.
-In this production the tongue stays in a relatively correct position, however the sides of the tongue are raised enough to cause air to escape from either side of the mouth.
-All of this extra air causes the speaker to sound “slushy” and it takes on a uniquely “wet” or “spitty” characteristic.
+In this production, the tongue stays in a relatively correct position; however, the sides of the tongue are raised enough to cause air to escape from either side of the mouth.
+All of this extra air causes the speaker to sound “slushy,” and speech takes on a uniquely “wet” or “spitty” characteristic.
 In fact, you may even hear a lateral lisp referred to as the “slushy lisp.”

 A palatal lisp occurs when the tongue raises up and touches the roof of the mouth, also called the soft palate.
 While this type of lisp is not as common, it can make it hard to pronounce the /s/ and /z/ sounds.

-In order to correct this type of a lisp, it is important to review appropriate tongue placement.
+In order to fix this type of a lisp, it's important to review appropriate tongue placement.
 You may also need to focus on lowering the tongue slightly so that the body of the tongue is not raised as high when speaking.

 There are a few things to think about before deciding if it’s time to correct an /s/.

 The first is a person’s age.
-When children first begin developing their language abilities, often around the age of 2, lisps can first start to become noticeable.
-While mastery of /s/ production can occur anywhere between ages 3-8, it’s a good idea to start working on this sound prior to age 8.
-If a child is able to produce a strong approximation of the correct /s/ production during practice, it is a safe bet that they are ready to begin practicing this sound.
+When children first begin developing their language abilities, often around the age of 2, lisps can start to become noticeable.
+While mastery of /s/ production can occur anywhere between ages 3 and 8, it’s a good idea to start working on this sound prior to age 8.
+If a child is able to produce an /s/ sound that's close to correct during practice, it's a safe bet that they're ready to begin practicing this sound.

-Another consideration is the type of lisp they have.
-Dentalized and interdental lisps are relatively common and normal for early language learners, and many children experience them up to around 4 ½ years of age.
-On the other hand, lateral and palatal lisps do not occur as a normal part of language development.
-Either way, it’s a good idea to consult with a speech-language pathologist who can help evaluate and identify the type of lisp that you or your child may be experiencing, and provide a clinical recommendation on how best to remediate the lisp.
+Another consideration is the type of lisp.
+Dentalized and interdental lisps are relatively common and normal for early language learners, and many children experience them up to around 4½ years of age.
+Lateral and palatal lisps, however, do not occur as a normal part of language development.
+Either way, it’s a good idea to consult with a speech-language pathologist, who can evaluate and identify the type of lisp that you or your child may be experiencing.
+They can provide a clinical recommendation on how best to remediate the lisp.

-Finally, it’s important to consider the potential social and emotional toll that lisps can have on a person’s wellbeing.
-Speech sound differences or disorders that affect a person’s intelligibility may impact their confidence, self-esteem, and willingness to participate and socialize with their peers or colleagues.
-While lisping affects everyone differently, it’s important to be proactive in minimizing the impacts of the lisp and regain normal speech.
+Finally, it’s important to consider the social and emotional toll that lisps can have on a person’s well being.
+Speech sound differences or disorders that affect a person’s intelligibility may impact their confidence, self-esteem, and willingness to participate and socialize with others.
+While lisping affects everyone differently, it’s important to be proactive in minimizing the impacts of the lisp and regaining normal speech.

-If you suspect that your child has a lisp, or you notice them struggling with their /s/ and /z/ production with little improvement overtime, it’s important to reach out to a speech therapist.
-Based on an evaluation and their clinical experience, they may tell you that your child is too young to start therapy, or they may recommend a treatment plan to begin remediation.
+If you suspect that your child has a lisp, or you notice them struggling with their /s/ and /z/ sounds with little improvement over time, it’s important to reach out to a speech therapist.
+Based on an evaluation and their clinical experience, they may tell you that your child is too young to start therapy, or they may recommend a treatment plan to begin working on these sounds.
 Either way, this professional guidance will give you the confidence to help you make the most informed treatment decision.